-LAND USE ELEMENT BACKGROUND REPORT
+SECTION 2.2 LAND USE ELEMENT BACKGROUND REPORT

-This section of the Compton Land Use Element provides an explanation of existing characteristics and conditions in the City as they pertain to land use and development.
+This section of the Compton Land Use Element describes the existing characteristics and conditions in the City as they pertain to land use and development.
 The background information included in this section provides the basis for the development of land use policies, programs, and plans.